Dronifion/WixScriptGenerator/README.md

 # WixScriptGenerator
-This software generates the script of WIX toolset.
+This software generates the script for WIX toolset.